 4. ITIL 4 fights to stay relevant

 We thought 2019 would be the moment of truth for ITIL 4.
-At present, in my opinion, it isn’t very easy to draw many conclusions about the relevance of ITIL 4.
+At present, in my opinion, it isn’t very easy to draw many conclusions about the relevance of ITIL 4 to ITSM in 2020.

 The direction the ITIL 4 Foundation took in its introduction early last year seems beneficial.
 ITIL 4 shifts to a more holistic, pragmatic approach to the framework – moving away from a sole focus on process descriptions and putting more emphasis on the foundation’s seven guiding principles.
 These principles are comparable to the four values from the Agile Manifesto.
 It’s my hope that these guide the decisions service management teams make on how to organize and deliver services.